mujtabaaliawan/School/Readme.txt

 Teacher:
-1. Can update his parameter mobile_number
+1. Can update his field mobile_number
 2. Can get his complete detail
 3. Can get list of all teachers
 4. Can get list of all courses